Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

 \section{Results}

-\subsection{RQ1: What are the characteristics of the projects containing GPT-generated code?}
+\subsection{RQ1: The characteristics of the projects containing the self-admitted GPT-generated code}

-Table \ref{tab:project} presents the characteristics of the projects containing GPT-generated code. ``\#Proj$_{G}$'', ``\#File$_{G}$'', and ``\#Sni$_{G}$'' represent the number of projects containing GPT-generated code, files containing GPT-generated code, and GPT-generated code snippets, respectively. ``\#Files$_{P}$'' and ``\#LOC$_{P}$'' denote the total number of files and LOC (including both GPT-generated and manually written code) within these projects. ``Lang'' indicates whether the primary language of the project is consistent with the GPT-generated code language.
-For example, 71\% means that out of 533 projects containing GPT-generated Python code, 71\% have Python as their primary language.
+Table \ref{tab:project} presents the characteristics of the projects containing the self-admitted GPT-generated code. ``\#Proj$_{G}$'', ``\#File$_{G}$'', and ``\#Sni$_{G}$'' represent the number of projects containing GPT-generated code, files containing GPT-generated code, and GPT-generated code snippets, respectively. ``\#Files$_{P}$'' and ``\#LOC$_{P}$'' denote the total number of files and LOC (including both self-admitted GPT-generated and code without explicit GPT-generation annotation) within these projects.
 The entries in the columns of ``Stars'', ``Files'', ``Contributors'', ``Commits'', ``Commits$_{fix}$'', and ``Issues'' represent the average, median, maximum, and minimum values for these metrics across all projects.
-For example, the entry $15, 0 $ represents that, for these 533 Python projects, the average star count is 15, the median is 0, the maximum reaches 5.4K, and the minimum is 0.
-We use the violin plot in Figure \ref{fig:project_metrics} to present the distribution of stars, files, contributors, commits, commits$_{fix}$, and issues in the projects containing GPT-generated code across the five programming languages.
+For example, the entry $94, 14 $ represents that, for these 118 Python projects, the average star count is 94, the median is 14, the maximum reaches 2.0K, and the minimum is 5.
+Due to space limitations, and considering that stars and file numbers are widely used to illustrate project popularity and size, Figure \ref{fig:project_metrics} only presents their distribution.

-The projects containing GPT-generated code typically exhibit a median star count of 0 or 1 and file counts ranging from 13 to 36 across the five programming languages.
-Although there are exceptional cases where projects reach as high as 9,614 stars and 10,989 files, most projects containing GPT-generated code are relatively small and not widely recognized within the GitHub community.
-The number of contributors is usually low, with median values ranging from two to four across the five programming languages, suggesting that these projects are often developed by individuals or small teams.
+The projects containing the self-admitted GPT-generated code typically exhibit a relatively high median star count, ranging from 9 to 231, as well as file counts ranging from 12 to 53 across the five programming languages.
+Although there are exceptional cases where projects reach as high as 2.0K stars and 1.5K files, most projects containing the self-admitted GPT-generated code are relatively not large.
+The median number of contributors varies between 2 and 11 across the five programming languages, with the majority of projects being developed by small to medium-sized teams.
+The median number of commits ranges from 52 to 426, indicating that they are not static but undergo continuous development and improvement.
+However, the projects exhibit a relatively low frequency of bug-fix commits and issues, with median values ranging from 3 to 55 for bug-fix commits and 0 to 6 for issues.